 ANSI.B56.1.1969 (701,702) Safety Standards for Powered Industrial Trucks, Maintenance Practices

-When necessary our experts can conduct a reconstruction to determine the cause of the incident and whether or not the claimed malfunction contributed to the cause.
-Please contact Matt directly to discuss incident reconstruction within the scope of your case.
+When necessary, our experts can conduct a reconstruction to determine the cause of the incident and whether or not the claimed malfunction contributed to the cause.
+Please contact us to discuss incident reconstruction within the scope of your case.

-We have the experts to assist in a complete investigation of the injuries.
-Experts in warehouse operations and facilities engineering complement Matt’s expertise with industrial trucks.
-When appropriate, we also have experts in biomechanics and human factors.
+We have the experts to assist in a complete investigation of injuries.
+Experts in warehouse operations and facilities engineering complement Stan’s expertise with industrial trucks.
+When appropriate, we also have experts in biomechanics and materials failure analysis.